 Ans.
 Long-tail keywords are phrases containing over 4+ words that make search results highly specific.

 Q21.
-What is SEO friendly URL?
+What is an SEO friendly URL?

 Ans.
 SEO-friendly URLs are those having proper length and file structure.